Publisher: Kronos Digital Entertainment

 I was actually dead wrong and returned the game the following day.
-It was frustrating, hard, and had content too mature for my age at the time.
+It was frustrating, hard, and content too mature for my age at the time.
 It’s so strange finishing this game almost 20 years later and realizing that it was actually harder than I thought.
-This game is down right unfair and frustrating around every corner.
+This game is downright unfair and frustrating around every corner.

 I will admit that the puzzles are rather clever.
 You actually get clues that are organically placed in the environment and you need to write them down to solve the puzzle which is neat.
 Back in the day, walkthroughs were scarce, so all you had was a guide or writing things down.
 The puzzles aren’t serious brain scratchers, but they are tough and fun.

 Is the game even worth trudging through for the story?
 Not really.
 The mix between Chinese mafia antics and the undead is weird and forgettable here.
 The characters have no depth and the story is slow to move forward.
-It’s entertaining enough to push you through the game, but nothing you would replay for, even for the multiple endings.
-With that said, I only recommend playing this if you want a beautiful looking PS1 game to play or you want a decent adventure.
+It’s entertaining enough to push you through the game, but nothing you would replay, even for the multiple endings.
+With that said, I only recommend playing this if you want a beautiful-looking PS1 game to play or you want a decent adventure.
 Just get the cheat codes handy or expect to spend more time reloading than playing.